 - 1. Restore the backed up configuration via the Appliance manager. - a.
-Using a Web browser, log onto the Appliance manager https://cC interface IP address>:9447/appmng - b.
+Using a web browser, log onto the Appliance manager https://cc interface IP address>:9447/appmng - b.
 Go to Administration > Backup Utility. - c.
 Choose Restore. - 2.
 Select Full Appliance Configuration restore mode and click Run Restore Wizard. - 3.
 In the Restore Wizard: - a.
 File Location: Select Another location (browse for file).
 Then click Next. - b.
 Select File: Browse to the backup file (.bak file) to select it.
 Then click Next. - c.
 Confirm: Verify backup file details and then click Restore Now.
 The appliance will be rebooted automatically after the restore is complete.
 Appliance and software module settings are restored. - 4.
 Ensure that the appliance time and date are synchronized with other servers. - 5.
 Reinstall the components that run off the appliance. - 6.
-On occasion, a manual download of the Websense Web Security Master Database should be initiated after a recovery.
-Do this in the TRITON Unified Security Center (Web Security module) if you receive a warning message about the Master Database.
+On occasion, a manual download of the Websense Master Database should be initiated after a recovery.
+Do this in the Web module of the TRITON Manager if you receive a warning message about the Master Database.